by Albert Kaplan

 Lincoln described how, in the early 1840's, he appeared to voters who knew him only by his appearance.
 In a letter to Martin M. Morris, dated March 26, 1843, he wrote, "It would astonish if not amuse, the older citizens to learn that I (a stranger, friendless, uneducated, penniless boy, working on a flatboat at ten dollars per month) have been put down here as the candidate of pride, wealth, and aristocratic family distinction."

 Lincoln's great strength was measured on another scale.
-As I reflect on his certain Herculean physique, the likes of which has not been seen before or since, I think that we of 2016 would be utterly speechless if we could see Abraham Lincoln at the zenith of his physical strength, likely in 1832.
+As I reflect on his certain Herculean physique, perhaps the likes of which has not been seen before or since, I think that we of 2016 would be utterly speechless if we could see Abraham Lincoln at the zenith of his physical strength, likely in 1832.

 Thomas and his son, Abraham Lincoln, were likely, I do believe, the strongest men on this planet.